$\delta$-Forms on Lubin--Tate Space: Abstract

 \section{Abstract}

 We extend Gubler--Künnemann's theory of $δ$-forms from algebraic varieties to good Berkovich spaces.
 This is based on the observation that skeletons in such spaces satisfy a tropical balancing condition.
-Our main result is that complete intersection formal models of cycles give rise to Green $δ$-forms for their generic fibers.
-We moreover show that, in certain situations, intersection numbers on formal models are given by the $\star$-product of their Green currents.
-In this way, we generalize some results for divisor intersection to higher codimension situations.
-We illustrate the mentioned results in the context of an intersection problem for Lubin--Tate spaces.
+Our first theorem in this formalism is a construction of Green $δ$-forms for complete intersection cycles.
+Our second theorem is a formula for artinian intersection numbers on formal models in terms of integrals of $δ$-forms on their generic fibers.
+These two results generalize known results from divisors to higher codimension.
+Finally, we illustrate our intersection number formula in the context of an intersection problem for Lubin--Tate spaces.